-With a sturdy case and several slots for the disassembled parts, the ETX90 is easy to transport and to setup.
+With a sturdy case and several slots for the disassembled parts, the ETX90 is easy to transport and to set up.
 You don’t need additional utensils to put everything together.
-Thus, even a novice can tackle this task.
+Thus, even a complete novice can tackle this task.

-Pros and Cons to Using the Meade ETX 90 telescope
+Pros & Cons to Using the Meade ETX 90 Telescope

-- The included 26 mm and 9 mm Meade ETX 90 eyepiece paired with the 1,250 mm focal length do a great job of delivering sharp images.
+- The included 26mm Meade ETX 90 eyepiece, paired with the 1250mm focal length, do a great job at delivering sharp images.

 - The finder scope allows users to effortlessly pinpoint any targeted object.

-- The price of this Meade ETX 90 scope is really low, considering all its specs, features, and high functionality.
+- The price of this Meade ETX 90 scope is quite low, considering all its specs, features, and high functionality.

-- If you’re a beginner, the large collection of planets and star clusters in the library will quench your thirst of knowledge.
-With 30,000 objects, this feature of the Meade ETX 90 telescope will keep you busy for months, and introduce you to a new world.
+- The Meade ETX 90 telescope will keep you busy for months, and introduce you to a new world.

 - Just like with their other Meade telescopes, the ETX 90 performs wonderfully.
 This instrument delivers crisp optics, impressive enough for astrophotography.

-- Since it works with internal batteries, Meade telescope reviews remarked that the instrument goes through batteries rapidly.
-On average, batteries will keep the telescope working for 20 hours before wearing out.
-To change them, you have to take out three screws, and remove the base plate.
+- Since it works with internal batteries, Meade telescope goes through batteries rapidly.
+On average, batteries will keep the telescope working for 20 hours straight before wearing out.
+To replace them, you have to take out three screws, and remove the base plate.

 - While it’s suitable for small road trips, the Meade ETX 90 can be too heavy to carry on longer distances.
 This is especially hard if you have an extensive kit comprising other accessories.

-- The manual adjustments can be tricky for beginners who do not know all the ins and outs of the ETX 90.
+- Manual adjustments can be tricky for beginners who do not know all the ins and outs of the ETX 90.

-- One Meade ETX 90 review commented that the company’s customer service leaves a lot to be desired.
-More than one client complained about the slow replies.
+- One Meade ETX 90 buyer noted that the company’s customer service leaves a lot to be desired.
+More than one client complained about slow replies.

-Depending on the condition of the instrument, you can spend anywhere between $150 and $400 on the telescope.
-The new and improved version of the Meade ETX 90 telescope costs $500.
-This is obviously more recommendable (for its warranty and pristine condition).
+Depending on the condition of the instrument, you can spend anywhere between $150 and $500 on the telescope.
+You can still find the Meade ETX 90 telescope at online retailers like Amazon, in reasonable condition, and at affordable prices.

 When needed, use a microfiber cloth to gently wipe your telescope and the other tools.
-Don’t use any regular cleaners, and reach out to a professional if you have stubborn stains on your lens or if the images become foggy all of a sudden.
+Don’t use regular cleaners, and reach out to a professional if you have stubborn stains on the lens or if the images become foggy all of a sudden.

-Camera adapters and T-rings will make it easier to capture stunning photos, while soft cases are a must if you are planning many trips for your Meade ETX 90 telescope.
+Camera adapters and T-rings will make it easier to capture stunning photos, while soft cases are a must if you are planning many trips with your Meade ETX 90 telescope.

 Warranty and Guarantee Information